bustoutsolutions/siesta/Docs/state.md

 resource.latestError?.userMessage  // String suitable for display in UI
 ```

-That `latestError` struct rolls up many different kinds of error — transport-level errors, HTTP errors, and client-side parse errors — into a single consistent structure that’s easy to wrap in a UI.
+That `latestError` struct rolls up many different kinds of error — encoding errors, transport-level errors, HTTP errors, and client-side parse errors — into a single consistent structure that’s easy to wrap in a UI.

 ## Resource State is Multifaceted